 Enter Telstra and Woolworths Mobile.
 Both of these telcos have pros and cons.
 While Telstra has built its reputation as Australia’s largest network with a range of plans, phones and extras, Woolworths Mobile has stepped up with its own range of prepaid, postpaid and phone on a plan options, making it one of only a handful of telcos to offer smartphones bundled with a plan.

-While both of these telcos have similar offerings, and Woolworths Mobile even uses the Telstra network to deliver its 3G and 4G coverage, there are plenty of differences between the two.
+While both of these telcos have similar offerings, and Woolworths Mobile even uses the Telstra network to deliver its 3G, 4G and 5G coverage, there are plenty of differences between the two.
 So, which telco has the best phone plan for your needs, and how do these plans stack up when it comes to value for money?

 Telstra Vs Woolworths Mobile: A quick glance

 Telstra is known as Australia’s largest mobile network, covering over 99% of the population.
 For anyone living in regional and remote areas, the Telstra network is generally the best bet for coverage, although Optus is catching up fast, and even Vodafone now covers a large portion of the population.
-Telstra is also currently leading the charge when it comes to building its 5G mobile network, with many sites now switched on and several 5G-compatible devices now available.
+Telstra is also currently leading the charge when it comes to building its 5G mobile network, with many sites now switched on and more and more 5G-compatible devices available each year.

-As for Woolworths Mobile, as a Mobile Virtual Network Operator (MVNO) on the Telstra network, you’ll have access to parts of the Telstra network, but not the full network (including Telstra’s fast 4GX coverage).
+As for Woolworths Mobile, as a Mobile Virtual Network Operator (MVNO) on the Telstra network, you’ll have access to parts of the Telstra network, but not the full network.
 Currently Boost Mobile (which is owned by Telstra) is the only MVNO to have access to the full Telstra network.
+All of Woolworths Mobile’s plan are 3G and 4G-only, with the exception of its $59 per month 5G postpaid plan.
 So, as a first step when comparing these two telcos, you should check each brand’s website to ensure that one or both of these providers has coverage in your area.

 The best phone plans from Telstra and Woolworths Mobile